tnf-inc/metro-map-maker/README.md

 ## Run Locally

-Open [this page](https://tnf-inc.github.io/metro-map-maker/) on a browser.
+Open [this page](https://tnf-inc.github.io/metro-map-maker/) in your browser.

 ## Features